SAP-samples/teched2023-AD161/exercises/Ex10/README.md

 ![](/exercises/Ex10/images/logincf.png)

-- Next, provide the value 'lcap-platform' and choose 'Sign in with Alternative Identity Provider'
+- Next, provide the value **lcap-platform** and choose 'Sign in with Alternative Identity Provider'
 ![](/exercises/Ex10/images/GetSSO.png)

 This opens a new page, with a temporary passcode created for your user.